MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/ios/visualelement-first-responder.md

 ---
-title: "VisualElement First Responder on iOS"
+title: "VisualElement first responder on iOS"
 description: "Platform-specifics allow you to consume functionality that's only available on a specific platform, without implementing custom renderers or effects.
 This article explains how to consume the iOS platform-specific that enables a VisualElement object to become the first responder to touch events." ms.prod: xamarin ms.assetid: 3A77BA02-B87A-44EC-AC51-9D3130EF314C